DataUniversum/dbt_project/README.md

 - The second is a query-driven approach where requirements are initially modeled as SQL queries in dbt, with SqlDBM providing essential schema visualization and orientation for complex databases.
 Both methods leverage SqlDBM's ability to export model metadata as YAML files compatible with dbt, enabling a seamless transition from relational to transformational modeling.

 [SqlDBM-dbt Medium url](https://medium.sqldbm.com/the-power-of-synergy-sqldbm-and-dbt-ba2b860a5237)

+## Contact Information

+For questions, issues, or contributions related to this project, please contact:

+- **Project Maintainer:** [Jaroslaw Syrokosz]